PascalSMACCHIA/Udemy-AWS-Management/README.md

 # Udemy-ansible-advanced

-These playbook and roles will be used to create a new Instances on AWS Infrastructure and same time enable the services learnt  on the course "Ansible Advanced".
+These playbooks and roles will be used to create a new Instances on AWS Infrastructure and same time enable the services learnt  on the course "Ansible Advanced".

 # AWS instances